-Each country and state has its own set of electric bicycle laws, but there are some basic requirements that are quite common to most countries.
+Each country and state has its own set of electric bicycle laws, but some basic requirements are quite common to most countries.

 In most countries, electric bicycles are treated as regular bikes, as long as some specific limitations being followed.